 In a short sale, the lender agrees to let the homeowner sell the home to a new owner for less than is owed on the mortgage loan.
 In a deed in lieu of foreclosure transaction, a homeowner voluntarily hands over the home's title to the bank to satisfy the mortgage loan.

-To find out if you're eligible for a loss mitigation option, contact your servicer.
-If you need more information about different ways to avoid foreclosure or how to fight a foreclosure, consider talking to a foreclosure attorney or a HUD-approved housing counselor.
+Contact your servicer to find out if you're eligible for a loss mitigation option and how to apply.
+If you need more information about different ways to avoid foreclosure, help applying for a loss mitigation option, or want to learn how to fight a foreclosure, consider talking to a foreclosure attorney or a HUD-approved housing counselor.